Universal Store (ASX:UNI): Positioned to benefit in FY25 as Millennials and Gen Z spend with a vengence

 Let’s take a look at Universal Store (ASX:UNI), a chain of casual fashion stores aimed at Millennial and Gen Z customers (think 18-35 year olds).
-It is a good business, but has been hit by perceptions that its customers will cut back their spending because they feel the brunt of the cost of living crisis.
-We think Taylor Swift’s tour in Australia shows that talk of the demise of their spending power has been exaggerated.
+It is a good business, but was hit by perceptions that its customers will cut back their spending because they feel the brunt of the cost of living crisis.
+We think the company’s FY24 results and its more than doubling in the last 12 months shows that talk of the demise of their spending power was greatly exaggerated.
 And the revised Stage 3 tax cuts could provide a further windfall into the next 12 months.

 Introduction to Universal Store (ASX:UNI)